rnemeth90/golang-github-action-example/README.md

 [github-actions-release.yml](.github/workflows/github-actions-release.yml) creates a statically compiled GoLang binary along with Release Notes consisting of the recent git commit messages.

-This is triggered by creating a tag that looks like the semantic tag that starst with "r" (e.g. rX.Y.Z)
+This is triggered by creating a tag that looks like the semantic tag that starts with "r" (e.g. rX.Y.Z)

 ```
 newtag=r1.0.1; git tag $newtag && git push origin $newtag